-The HAP internship fulfills a curriculum requirement for Creighton University?s Health Administration and Policy Program.
+The HAP internship fulfills a curriculum requirement for Creighton University's Health Administration and Policy major.

 Student interns work under the direct supervision of a Faculty Director to whom they report regularly and to whom they submit journal reflections, feedback forms and other assignments.

 Student interns work for 100 hours to gain three hours of academic credit (approximately 7 hours a week).
 They must have the permission of the Faculty Director to work more than 120 hours.

 - Job experience; meaningful work assignments related to field of study

 - Exposure to real-world scenarios in the workplace